Treat your knits right.

-Knitwear is a styling hard-hitter for any wardrobe lineup.
-We’re talking warm jumpers, rollnecks, chunky knits or knitted accessories; you can rely on any type of men’s knitwear to stay warm and stylish when it’s cold outside.
-There’s a reason why it’s one of the oldest types of clothing that’s still worn today.
+Knitwear is a styling hard-hitter for any winter wardrobe.
+Whether it’s warm jumpers, roll necks, chunky knits or knitted accessories, you can rely on any type of men’s knitwear to stay warm in the cooler months.
+After all, there’s a reason why it’s one of the oldest types of clothing that’s still worn today.

 Knitted clothing is made by weaving wool – usually from sheep or goats, depending on the type of fabric – or other materials like cotton, acrylic or polyester together to create fabric that regulates body heat.
-That’s why knitwear helps to maintain your body temperature when it’s cold but is also breathable to wear when it’s warm.
+That’s why knitwear helps to maintain your body temperature when it’s cold, but is also breathable if you wear it in warmer weather.

 Although wool is hardwearing, durable and stays looking good for a long time, it needs some special care when it comes to washing and storing it.
 Because it comes from animals, it can be more susceptible to wardrobe pests like moths.
 And because it’s woven, it can fall out of shape if it’s not washed and dried properly.

-If you’re not sure of how to take care of your knitwear, or you’ve ended up with clothes that are out of shape after just one wash, here’s our advice on how to keep it looking good.
+If you’re not sure of how to take care of your knitwear, or you’ve ended up with clothes that are misshapen after just one wash, here’s our advice on how to keep it looking good.

-The care label on men’s knitwear will usually show you the maximum temperature to wash your fabric at and will also tell you whether you can tumble dry or iron your knitwear too.
+As for washing, the care label on men’s knitwear will usually show you the maximum temperature to use and should also mention whether you can tumble dry or iron your knitwear too.
 Some knitwear might not be suitable for machine washing, tumble drying or dry cleaning.
 You’ll usually have to wash these by hand, so it’s always better to check before you throw them in the washing machine.

 In general, wool blends are more durable and easier to care for than pure wool men’s knitwear, which can make them a better choice if you don’t have the time for something that takes a little more care.

 It’s important to remember a few tips that you won’t see on the care label too.
 Water, bleach and heat can all damage your knitwear, so these are usually best avoided.
-Although wool doesn’t wrinkle as much as other types of material, such as cotton, you might still want to get some creases out.
-Steam without direct heat is the best way to do this if the care label specifically says no ironing.
+Although wool doesn’t wrinkle as much as other types of material such as cotton, you might still want to get some creases out.
+Steaming without direct heat is the best way to do this if the care label specifically says ‘no ironing’.

-Follow the instructions on the care label in your wool jumper or knitwear item carefully.
+Follow the instructions on the care label inside your wool jumper or knitwear item carefully.
 Those instructions are there for a reason and will help increase the longevity of your knitwear.
-If it says to wash them by hand or dry clean them, then you should avoid throwing them in the washing machine.
-Some types of wool blends (if the label also includes polyester, acrylic or cotton for example) can be washed in a machine but it’s best to do this on a lower temperature.
+If it says to wash them by hand or dry clean them, you should avoid using the washing machine.
+Some wool blends can be washed in a machine but it’s best to do this on a lower temperature.

 How you dry and store your knitwear makes a difference too.
-With delicate men’s knitwear, it’s always best to dry it flat to avoid stretching the fabric and fibres out as it dries.
-You can lay it on top of a dry towel if you’re worried about your table or worktop getting wet.
+With delicate men’s knitwear, it’s always best to dry it flat to avoid stretching the fabric and fibres.
+Lay it on top of a dry towel if you’re worried about your table or worktop getting wet.

 Ideally, you want to avoid hanging your knitwear in your wardrobe too as this can mean that it stretches out of shape.
 Knitwear should be folded carefully and stored in a drawer or on shelves to make sure it stays looking good for as long as possible.
 You can carefully use a lint remover to get rid of any pilling or bumps on the material.
-Be careful with loose threads or pulls too.
-It’s usually best to cut loose threads or pull any loops back through from the inside.
+Be careful with loose threads or pulls too; it’s usually best to cut them or pull any loops back through from the inside.

 Let’s look at some of the most common wools we use in our knits so that you can take care of them properly.
 When you’re working with wool blends, it’s always best to follow the care instructions of the most delicate yarns in the fabric.